DhamuSniper/Natural-Language-Processing---Sequence-Data-world/README.md

 In this data world, sequence data is one of the challenging thing to get processed.
 But fortunately Deep neural networks helps us to process this data and ease the way to get valuable results.

-**Repository Author Info - G DHAMODHARAN, MSc Computer Science, Anna University
+**Repository Author Info - G DHAMODHARAN, MSc Computer Science, Anna University.**

 NLP has a wide range of applications like,